snaphat/virtual_desktop_enhancer/README.md

 - Simple & Fast unlike other existing solutions.
 - Does not cause spurious taskbar alerts unlike other existing solutions.

+*Note: Elevated privileges are required to move elevated (admin) windows.*

 ## Usage

 | Shortcut Keys      | Description                                               |